zahaby/intro-llm-rag/README.md

 This repository provides a comprehensive guide for building conversational AI systems using large language models (LLMs) and RAG techniques.
 The content combines theoretical knowledge with practical code implementations, making it suitable for those with a basic technical background.

-## Key Concepts

-### Conversational AI

-An introduction to the technology behind conversational AI, covering its fundamentals and applications.

-### Large Language Models (LLMs)

-Understand what LLMs are, how they work, and their role in conversational AI.
-This section also explores the differences between LLMs and transformers.

-### Transformers

-Detailed explanation of transformers, including their pipelines and the Hugging Face library.

-### Prompt Engineering

-Learn about different types of prompts, prompt engineering techniques, and best practices for using the OpenAI API.

-### Embeddings and Vector Stores

-Explore the use of embeddings in LLMs, vector databases, and various chunking methods for document splitting.

-## Hands-on Examples

-### Use Case 1

-Implementation details for the first use case, including benchmark results and performance analysis.
-Refer to the `usecase-1` directory for code and documentation.

-### Use Case 2

-A detailed walkthrough of integrating actions with a chatbot, such as booking a Google Calendar event.
-See the `usecase-2` directory for more information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.

-## Contributors

-Please feel free to contribute to enrich the content!

-## Contact

-For any questions or feedback, please feel free to contact me directly @[zahaby](https://www.linkedin.com/in/zahaby/).

----

-Happy coding!

 ## Table of Contents